Picture this: You're standing at the starting line of a race, surrounded by other athletes.

 The same thing occurs in business.
 With competitive landscape analysis tools like Ahrefs, SEMRush, SimilarWeb, among others, you can learn anything and everything about your competitors (without their knowledge).

 From the keywords they’re targeting, to the way they’re building links, there’s nothing you can’t learn from a few clicks of a mouse.

-How to Do a Competitive Analysis (Step-by-Step)
+How to Do a Competitive Landscape Analysis (in 7 Steps)

 I struggled for years in business.

 Often, I searched for articles—like the one you’re reading—to learn how to analyze other sites’ marketing strategies.

 But time and time again, I found content that focused on what to do rather than how to do it.

 Below are five crucial steps that will help you conduct an effective competitor analysis, steps that, when followed, are predictable and repeatable: